NavazishS/python-app-deploy-gitops/python-app/INSTRUCTIONS.md

 ### SonarQube Analysis

-- The build triggers a SonarQube analysis to ensure code quality and detect issues.
+- Not implemented in the current solution but this  SonarQube analysis to ensure code quality and detect issues.

 ### Docker Image Creation